 I help at the access technology open days.
 These drop in events help people solve their technology problems and are an open day for tech support.
 The support offered depends on the needs of the people coming along.
-They are an opportunity for people to try out equipment before they buy them to make sure they are the suitable.
+They are an opportunity for people to try out equipment before they buy them to make sure they are suitable.

 I also support volunteers with different packages who wouldn’t be able to volunteer without this training.”